Definition of permafrost

 The causes the permafrost damage

 In case of the parking lot, it is located at the top of a north facing slope.
 Prior to the area’s becoming a parking lot, it was covered by trees and vegetation.
 When the lot was paved it was cut off from water supply from the top.
 This means that now evaporative cooling occurs anymore at the top of the soil layer in summer.
 Furthermore, the pavement heats up much stronger than wet soil and/or vegetation.
-This means during summer more heat is transferred into the ground underneath the paved parking lot than it was when the lot was still in its natural condition.
+During summer more heat is transferred into the ground underneath the paved parking lot than it was when the lot was still in its natural condition.

 Over time, this increased heat transfer increases the depth of the active layer underneath the pavement.
 The water in the active layer can’t evaporate and stays there until it finds a way to flow away.
 In this case, the soil layer with a sudden looses part of its mass.
 Large soil grains remain, while the water takes away small grains (silt).
 Once the water flows away, soil matrix collapses and the remaining grains and stones sink into the space that formerly was filled by a mixture of frozen water, soil material, and stones.
 In that process, the pavement, of course, sinks down too.